Connect with us

 For instance, the money could support grassroots organizations that don’t have the time or ability to apply for federal grants, she said.
 Or it could go to groups that provide sterile syringes and other supplies to people using drugs, which can’t be purchased with taxpayer dollars.

-The federal government can emphasize the more flexible options for spending the settlement money with federal funds, Gilbert said.
+The federal government can emphasize the more flexible options for spending the settlement money compared with federal funds, Gilbert said.

 The Biden administration has been the first to embrace grassroots programs and has called for sustainable funding for “harm reduction services” in its national overdose prevention strategy.
 But it has stopped short of explicitly recommending settlement funds for this purpose.